-A family man; a religious man, devout member of the mysterious Plymouth Brethren: more than that, P.C.
+A family man; a religious devotee, honoured member of the mysterious Plymouth Brethren: more than this, P.C.
 James Robertson was a man of the law.
-How could he be connected to a case like that?
+How can he be connected to a case of this nature?

-‘Allan Nicol is not only an excellent storyteller, he takes you right into the world in which events occur.’
+‘Allan Nicol is not only an excellent storyteller, he takes you right into the world in which these real events occurred.’

 – Donald Findlay.

 The launch of Liberation has now been confirmed to take place on 13th October, 2021, at 7pm, as an online event.
 Preorder the book now, below, to guarantee you receive a signed copy before the launch.